 Adams State University’s academic facilities feature the latest technology and computer equipment for all disciplines.

 - The Music Building, renovated in 2011, has state-of-the-art music technology and meets modern acoustical standards.
-The building has a new recording studio, two rehearsal halls, a percussion studio, four new practice rooms, and new furnishings and musical instruments.
+The building has a recording studio, two rehearsal halls, a percussion studio, four practice rooms, and musical instruments.

 - McDaniel Hall, was also remodeled in 2011 and offers an optimal learning environment with technology-enhanced classrooms and multiple study areas.

-- Leon Memorial Concert Hall is a newly upgraded recital venue with new seating and acoustic enhancements and features a Steinway grand piano and historic pipe organ.
+- Leon Memorial Concert Hall is an upgraded recital venue with new seating and acoustic enhancements and features a Steinway grand piano and historic pipe organ.

 - The School of Business features SMART classrooms, lecture halls, and advanced computing labs.